cjb3768/Bullins-Bot/README.md

 * `echo phrase` - Repeats 'phrase' in current chat.
 * `roll dice` - Randomly rolls dice with support for many different types and modifiers.
 * `play link` - Plays YouTube video in the voice chat you are currently in.
+* `clean [number]` - Scans 'number' messages from the current channel and deletes any bot requests and bot replies.